faisalmemon/ios-crash-dump-analysis-book/markdown/QuickStart.md

 Sometimes our app crashes on startup due to a missing resource\index{crash!missing resource} issue.

-We should try compiling and running other Xcode targets within the same project.
+We should try compiling and running other Xcode\index{trademark!Xcode} targets within the same project.
 Sometimes a specific target is the one that sets up the needed environment as part of the build.
 If so, we can make a note to address that later.

 ### Binary compatibility issue